Ti'inik: In the Bible

+Classical & Middle Ages

 Roman to Mamluk periods

 In Roman, Byzantine and Early Islamic times, the inhabited site was located on the lower slopes rather than the tell itself.

 Pottery remains from the Roman and Byzantine periods, the "Middle Ages" (defined as lasting from the Umayyad through to the Mamluk period), and the Ottoman period have been found in the area covering the tell and the core of the modern village.
 The main remains visible today are of an 11th-century Abbasid palace.

 Ottoman period

 Ti'innik, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
 During the 16th and 17th centuries, Ti'innik belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In the census of 1596, the village appeared as "Ta'inniq", located in the nahiya of Sha'ara in the liwa of Lajjun.
 It had a population of 13 households, all Muslim.
 They paid taxes on agricultural products, including wheat, barley, summer crops, goats and beehives, in addition to occasional revenues; a total of 7,000 akçe.